What was the main musical style of this concert?

 By: Various Actors and Orchestra

-The final scene is where the true faces are revealed, most of the actors were involved in this part of the play.
-The Orchestra contributed to the scene to create music that pays attention to all the emotions felt by different characters.
+The final scene is where the true faces are revealed, and most of the actors are involved in this part of the play.
+The Orchestra contributed to the scene by creating music that pays attention to all the emotions felt by different characters.
 It is a scene of laughter and joy.
-This is demonstrated by high pitched notes and an organized set of melody and texture that portrays the feeling of joy and unity.
-The beats are performed in a regular manner to express the only emotion showed in the scene.
+This is demonstrated by high-pitched notes and an organized melody and texture that portrays a feeling of joy and unity.
+The beats are performed in a regular manner to express the only emotion shown in the scene.

 Works Cited